 How to pick the right health insurance plan

 With so many options, it's not easy to know which plan you should pick.
-What kind of plan should you pick?
+What kind of health insurance plan should you pick?
 What sort of deductible do you want?
 There are plenty of questions you should ask when considering a health insurance plan.

 First, take your time.
 "Don’t just jump on the first thing you friend or family member recommends or the big-name company you recognize" says Garrett Ball, president of Secure Medicare Solutions.
 "Those may be good options ultimately, but you need to do your own homework and remember that different situations make different plans more advantageous."